 The SSA report documents the results of our comprehensive biological review of the best scientific and commercial data regarding the status of the species, including an assessment of the potential threats to the species.
-The SSA report does not represent a decision by the Service on whether the species should be proposed for listing as an endangered or threatened species under the Act.
+The SSA report does not represent our decision on whether the species should be listed as an endangered or threatened species under the Act.
 However, it does provide the scientific basis that informs our regulatory decisions, which involve the further application of standards within the Act and its implementing regulations and policies.
-The following is a summary of the key results and conclusions from the SSA report; the full SSA report can be found at Docket FWS-R8-ES-2021-0108 on http://www.regulations.gov and from the Sacramento Fish and Wildlife Office (see FOR FURTHER INFORMATION CONTACT).